 NOTE TO REVIEWERS: PLEASE DISREGARD X AXIS SCALE (but feel free to roast in whatever other way you feel is appropriate J

 Five mortalities occurred in the 22°C treatment.
 The mortalities occurred on day 3 (N=2), day 4 (N=1), day 6 (N=1) and day 7 (N=1) of the experiment (Figure 4).
-The results of a Kruskal-Wallis rank sum test indicated that the treatment-based difference was significant (χ2 (2) = 11.383, p = 0.00337).
+The results of a Kruskal-Wallis rank sum test indicated that the treatment-based difference was significant (Kruskal-Wallis χ2 (2) = 11.383, p = 0.00337).
 A Dunn’s Test indicated that cucumbers experienced significantly higher mortality in the 22ºC treatment than in the cooler treatments (Z = 2.94, p = 0.00334; Supplementary Table 1).
 Forward AIC selection on the logistic regression mortality model selected our null model, indicating that the variables evisceration, defecation status, initial droop and squeeze scores, and initial weight did not significantly predict mortality.